solo-io/workshops/gloo-edge/gloo-edge/README.md

                       upstream:
                           name: bookinfo-beta-productpage-9080
                           namespace: gloo-system

 EOF
 ```

-To test the authentication, refresh the web browser.
+To test the authentication, try to access httpbin application.
+You will see that Authentication is not required.

+On the other hand, if you refresh the web browser for the bookinfo application, you will be redirected to the authentication challenge.

 If you login as the `user1` user with the password `password`, Gloo should redirect you to the application.

 ![Keycloak Authentication Dialog](images/3.png)

 ### Rate Limiting

 In this step, we are going to use rate limiting to protect our demo application.

-To enable rate limiting on our Virtual Service, we will first create a RateLimitConfig CRD:
+To enable rate limiting on our Virtual Service, we will first create a RateLimitConfig CR:

 ```bash
 kubectl apply -f - << EOF